WEC-Sim/WEC-Sim/docs/most/theory.rst

 The aerodynamic loads due to the interaction between wind and blades are determined during the simulation using look-up tables previously obtained during pre-processing.
 Specifically, the "AeroLoads" script in the "aeroloads" subfolder handles this by using a function, based on BEM (Blade Element
-Momentum Theory), which receives as input the wind speed, rotor speed and blade pitch angle and outputs the aerodynamic forces and torques acting on the blade root.
+Momentum Theory), which receives as input the wind speed, rotor speed, and blade pitch angle and outputs the aerodynamic forces and torques acting on the blade root.
 For more information on the resolution of BEMT see :cite:`ning2014simple` and :cite:`Ning2015`.
 The aerodynamic forces do not take into account the flexibility of the blade (rigid body assumption), the deflection of the wake due to the rotor misalignment with respect to the wind and the wake dynamics.
 The domain of the tables will consist of the wind speeds for which the stationary values were previously calculated and a number of values of rotor speed and blade pitch angle evenly spaced around the stationary value corresponding to the wind speed.
-The look-up table of the aerodynamic loads has only one input for the wind speed; so the average wind speed is determined by interpolating four points for each blade in the wind grid along the blade length.
-The discretisation points are defined by “blade.bladeDiscr” in ``WTproperties.m`` script.
+The look-up table of the aerodynamic loads has only one input for the wind speed, so the average wind speed is determined by interpolating four points for each blade in the wind grid along the blade length.
+The discretization points are defined by “blade.bladeDiscr” in ``WTproperties.m`` script.
 It is preferable to define those points starting from the middle of the blade and not from the root because the wind speed has more influence at the final section of the blade.
 The horizontal hub speed, due to surge and pitch oscillation, is added to the wind speed.
-Furthermore, the pitch motion and yaw motion of the hub multiplied by the distance from the hub of discretisation points (blade.bladeDiscr) are also added to wind speed.
+Furthermore, the pitch motion and yaw motion of the hub multiplied by the distance from the hub of discretization points (blade.bladeDiscr) are also added to wind speed.